 PATH Study Data Access

 Data from the Population Assessment of Tobacco and Health (PATH) Study are available for use by researchers wanting to explore their own study questions.
 This includes both publicly available files that can be downloaded and analyzed on any computer and restricted-access files that researchers can apply to access on a secure server.
-Data and documentation (questionnaires, codebooks) related to the PATH Study are available at the study website at the National Addiction & HIV Data Archive Program (NAHDAP), including instructions for access to restricted- and public-use files.
+Data and documentation (questionnaires, codebooks) related to the PATH Study are available at the study website at the National Addiction & Health Data Archive Program (NAHDAP), including instructions for access to restricted- and public-use files.
 Available file types include Questionnaire Public-use Files (PUFs)Questionnaire Restricted-use Files (RUFs)Biomarker Restricted-use Files (BRUFs), State Identifier Restricted-use Files (SIRUFs), Tobacco Universal Product Code (TUPCRUF) Data, Special Collection Public-use Files (SCPUFs), and Special Collection Restricted-use Files (SCRUFs).
 Data from new waves are released as they become available.

-New PATH Study Data Files for W7.5 and Enhanced W6/7 Location Data
+New PATH Study Data Files for W8

 Questions about the collection, content, weighting, documentation, or structure of PATH Study data may be submitted to PATHDataUserQuestions@Westat.com.